 The smallest farms have the highest exit probability irrespective of the level of the Gini coefficient.
 Note, that the exit probability of all size categories is the higher, the higher the Gini coefficient is, thus the stronger the asymmetries in a region are.
 This coincides with the theoretical findings.
-Figure 2 further shows that medium farms grow stronger than small farms.13 Theoretically, this refers to the higher valuation of initially larger firms for additional land resources.
-However, growth of the medium farms declines with a higher Gini coefficient.
-The highest shrinking probability of the medium-sized farms is observed with a high Gini coefficient.
+Figure 2 further shows that medium farms grow stronger than small farms.
+Theoretically, this refers to the higher valuation of initially larger firms for additional land resources.
+However, growth of the medium-sized farms is observed with a high Gini coefficient.
 In the presence of dominant large farms, the medium farms' have an higher incentive to shrink rather than to grow.
 This again relies on the higher valuation of large firms for additional land resources which makes it more attractive for medium farms to shrink than to grow.
 The results show also that contrary to common beliefs shrinkage is a notable phenomenon.
 It might represent a rational strategic reaction if future growth potential is assumed to be low.